 I joined the pediatric cancer club in 2016 as the grandmother of a child with cancer.
 Never in my wildest dreams (nightmare) did I think pediatric cancer would become a family tagline.
 Never.
 We are all healthy, and while we often had some unique medical concerns, cancer was not one of them.
 Since 2016, the sheer grit, talent, and perseverance of what is called the “cancer” mom continues to amaze me.
+Pediatric cancer moms are a force to be reckoned with!

 “Cancer” moms are resilient and generous